tiutenkoff/tiutenkoff/README.md

 # 🙋‍♂ Hey, nice to see you. ![visitors](https://visitor-badge.glitch.me/badge?page_id=tiutenkoff)

-My name is Alex, I'm 19 years old, I am a student at the University and has been programming for 3 years.
-Read the rest of the information below 👇🏻
+My name is **Alex**, I'm 19 years old, I am a student at the University and has been **programming** for 3 years.
+Read the rest of the information **below** 👇🏻

 ## 📝 About me

----

-### I'm React Front-end developer.
+I'm **React Front-end developer**.
 I have experience in layout of layouts of different complexity, creating adaptive layouts, creating websites with jQuery, as well as in working with various tools: redux, axios, scss, github and others.

 <ul>
     <li><img src="https://img.icons8.com/color/22/000000/javascript--v2.png"/> JavaScript developer</li>